axeldelafosse/expo-next-monorepo-example/README.md

 - Add your web-only packages here
-- Deploy to Vercel with `yarn deploy` -- if it fails, make sure to configure your project correctly: go in your project settings on Vercel and set the "Framework Preset" to Next.js and the "Root Directory" to `packages/next`.
+- Deploy to Vercel with `yarn deploy` -- if it fails, make sure to configure your project correctly: go to your project settings on Vercel and set the "Framework Preset" to Next.js and the "Root Directory" to `packages/next`.

+## What should I do next?

+Here are some ideas to get you started:

+- Use React Navigation
+- Style your app with Dripsy
+- Animate your app with Moti
+- Do some requests with SWR or Apollo Client
+- Build cool things with Expo Modules
+- Create a custom development client
+- Add Sentry
+- Add CI/CD with EAS via GitHub Actions
+- ...

 ## Related monorepo examples